The Price of a Bad Business Reputation

 How negative press affects sales

-Most consumers read online reviews before or during the buying process, and 86% of customers would not consider using a business with less than three stars.
+Most consumers read online reviews before or during the buying process, and many would not consider using a business with poor ratings.
 These facts raise serious concerns about the vulnerability of a company’s reputation.

 It makes no difference whether negative complaints are made by actual angry customers or fabricated by a competitor if people aren’t able to discern the difference.
 While most of us are willing to forgive and forget when a few mistakes happen, repeated negative reviews will quickly erode consumer trust in your brand.